KaylaMLe/waas/README.md

 ## Environment Variables

-- `YCNAME`: Your first name as displayed next to your profile picture.
 - `YCUSER`: Your WorkAtAStartup account's username or email address.
 - `YCPSWD`: Your WorkAtAStartup account's password.
   - You can also use your Hacker News credentials to login.